-Since Insight Gold was the tour operator and the contract was with the local company, no one there had any idea who our agency was.
-After about a dozen emails and a lot of stress and confusion, it was sorted out.
+Since Insight Gold was the tour operator and the contract was with the local company, no one there knew who our agency was.
+It was sorted out after about a dozen emails and a lot of stress and confusion.
 She didn’t even have to pay twice for the transfer.
 And she didn’t end up getting transferred to the wrong hotel later.
 The problems caused by too many travel cooks could have been worse,

 Had she just accepted my confirmation, which was even in writing, it would have been much less stressful and time-consuming.
 I did tell her going forward that she HAD to work with her tour manager directly for future concerns.

-While this is an extreme example, most travel agents have many such stories, as do some travelers, about too many travel cooks.
+While this is an extreme example, most travel agents have many such stories about too many travel cooks, as do some travelers.
 I’ve had clients call airlines about bookings that were supposed to be changed only by agents.
 They ended up messing up their tickets.

 There are some reasons for a traveler to use a travel agent to contact an airline or hotel directly.
 I often give concierge contacts to my clients for special requests.
 In addition, many tour companies have 24-hour emergency numbers.
-But, in general, if there’s an issue, too many travel cooks can create added problems.
+But, in general, too many travel cooks can create added problems if there’s an issue.
 If you CAN reach the person or travel agency with which you booked a trip, try that first.
 The stress you save may be your own.

 Janice Hough is a California-based travel agent a travel blogger and a part-time comedy writer.
 A frequent flier herself, she’s been doing battle with airlines, hotels, and other travel companies for over three decades.
 Besides writing for Travelers United, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)